Alfira8888/Portfolio/README.md

 # [Data Science Project: Customer Segmentation - Overview](https://github.com/Alfira8888/Customer_segmentation)
-* Created a template for segmentation analysis

 * Dataset contains marketing information about bank customers (this is training dataset provided by tutor in csv file)
 * Dataset were cleaned, scaled and analysed
 * Applied unsupervised machine learning algorithms: K-Means with help of ‘Elbow Method’ and Principal Component Analysis (PCA)
 * Created and optimized autoencoder based on two artificial neural networks
-* Created report with results in form of PDF file

 ### Motivation